Last Updated: April 21, 2014

 - Next, tap the Settings app.

 - What you see in Settings depends on what version of the iOS you're running.
-On iOS 5 and up, tap Notification Center.
-On iOS 3 and 4, tap the Notifications menu (if you don't see it, you likely don't have an app that supports push) and move the slider to On.
+On iOS 7 and higher, tap Notification Center.
+On earlier versions, tap the Notifications menu (if you don't see it, you likely don't have an app that supports push) and move the slider to On.

-- If you're on iOS 5 and up, you can skip this step.
-In iOS 3 and 4, turning notifications on will reveal the apps on your device that support push notifications.
+- If you're on iOS 7 and higher, you can skip this step.
+In iOS 6 and lower, turning notifications on reveals the apps on your device that support push notifications.

-- There are multiple ways for push notifications to display content to you.
-You can control these options by app, so different apps can display their content differently.
+- With that done, you then move on to changing settings for each compatible app on your device.
+There are multiple ways for push notifications to display content to you.
+You control these options by app, so different apps can display their content differently.
 To control these options, tap on an app.

 - Next, you can choose whether you want a Badge App Icon (a red number that appears on the app's icon that indicates how many messages/alerts the app has for you) to appear or Sound to play when there's an alert.
-Move the sliders to Green/On to enable these options.
+Move the slider to Green/On to enable badges and tap the menu to select a sound or vibration.

-- In iOS 5 and up, you can determine whether the notifications appear in the Notification Center feature.
-To allow this, move the Show in Notification Center slider to On/Green and choose the number of notifications you want to appear for that app in Notification Center (1, 5, or 10).
+- In iOS 5 and up, you can determine whether the alerts appear in the Notification Center feature.
+To allow this, move the Show in Notification Center slider to On/Green and choose the number of notifications you want to appear for that app in Notification Center (1, 5, or 10) from the menu.

 - Lastly, you can choose whether or not push notifications appear on your iPhone's lock screen by moving the slider.